ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments-drafts/pa5.md

   If there is a tie, return the _earliest_ string with the longest length.

+  Also create a file called `longest-transcript.txt` that shows your `Longest` program called with the examples above and with three _others_ of your design, including one with a tie.
+Copy/paste the output from your terminal to make this file.

 - In a file called `Stats.java`, write a class called `Stats`.
 It should have a main method which has a different effect depending on the first command line argument.
-In all cases, it can assume that there will be at least _two_ command-line arguments, and all the arguments after the first are appropriate arguments to `Double.parseDouble`.
+In all cases, it can assume that there will be at least _two_ command-line arguments (the name of the operation and at least one number), and all the arguments after the first are appropriate arguments to `Double.parseDouble`.
 If the first argument is ...

 <div class="sidenote">When comparing Strings, the <code>==</code> operator can
 be unreliable.
 Instead use <code>.equals</code> or <code>.compareTo</code>,